25 February 2022

 Hagerty Silver Guard: protective cover for silver cutlery

-Hagerty has 8 different sizes of impregnated covers that protect and care for your silverware.
+Hagerty proposes 8 different sizes of impregnated covers that protect and care for your silverware.
 They keep your silverware safe from oxidation caused by sulphur in the air and prevent it from turning black too quickly.
 Each pouch can hold up to 12 pieces of cutlery.

 Hagerty Silver Cloth: Silver-polishing cloth for jewellery